-A student loan compensation is a form of financial aid offered by Kela to students who have taken out a student loan.
+Student loan compensation is financial aid from Kela to students with a student loan

 How much is the student loan compensation?